HaHotrim: History

 The beginnings of the kibbutz were in December 1941, with the formation of a work company near Kiryat Haim by Jewish refugees from Czechoslovakia and Germany.
 The meaning of the name HaHotrim (The Rowers) is symbolising the wishes of the founders to engage in fishing.
-The kibbutz was established in 1952 on land that had belonged to the depopulated Palestinian village named al-Tira.
+The kibbutz was established in 1952 on land near the depopulated Palestinian village of al-Tira.